Pessimism Traps and Algorithmic Interventions: Time-Varying Subsidy Proofs

-\begin{proof} We use another application of Wald's first equation to upper bound the amount of time for which the subsidy must be released.
+\begin{proof} We apply Wald's first equation to upper bound the amount of time for which the subsidy must be released.
 This time, we imagine that we must move from a state where there are two more choices for $B$ than $A$ to a state where there are two more choices for $A$ than $B$.
-This reduces to the problem of a random walk with probability $p$ of moving right hitting 4 from the origin.
+This reduces to the problem of a random walk with probability $p$ of moving right hitting 2 when starting from -2 (with no left stopping point).
 Let $N$ be the stopping time at which this event occurs.
-Using Wald's equation, we have $\mathbb{E}[S_N]=4$ and $\mathbb{E}[X_1]=2p-1$.
+Using Wald's equation, we have $\mathbb{E}[S_N]=4$ and $\mathbb{E}[X_1]= p \cdot 1 + (1-p) \cdot -1 = 2p-1$.
 Then, $\mathbb{E}[N] = \frac{\mathbb{E}[S_N]}{\mathbb{E}[X_1]} = \frac{4}{2p-1}$.
 The corresponding subsidy calculation considers the worst-case scenario where each round necessitates the maximum subsidy $R$, leading to:

 \end{proof}